Super-Protocol/docs/docs/developers/fundamentals/orders.md

 Note that the **Processing** and **Done** statuses may have different meanings depending on the usage scenario.
 For one-time orders such as Python models, **Processing** means that the machine is working with the solution and data.
 When this processing is over, the main order becomes **Done**.

-For long-term orders such as tunnels and storages, **Processing** means that the order is up and running normally, accessible to users, providing services, etc. And when the order is **Done**, the order has ended and no longer working.
+For long-term orders such as tunnel and storage orders, **Processing** means that the order is up and running normally, accessible to users, providing services, etc. And when the order is **Done**, the order has ended and no longer working.

 ### Solution and data